blackstars64/ScratchDigimon/README.md

 ## Setup

 - In the `backend folder`, `copy` and `paste` the `.env.sample` and rename it `.env`.
-- The same action for the `.en.sample`, but in the `frontend folder`.
+- The same action for the `.env.sample`, but in the `frontend folder`.
-- `Modify` the two `.env` file with the necessary information in fontend and backend.
+- `Modify` the two `.env` file with the necessary information in frontend and backend.

 ## Starting